 Javier says he always had a dream of owning a small restaurant.
 When he first came to this country 17 years ago he worked in construction.
 Through his love of art, with encouragement from his brother Harold, he found himself embarking on an unexpected career as a tattoo artist, eventually opening his own shop, Causality Tattoo Company, in 2015.
 (His artwork is unbelievable, just check out his personal Instagram.)

-Now, together with his wife, mother, and brother, the restaurant dream is a reality with La Calle Arepas Bar and Avenida Venezuelan Food.
-Avenida is focused on breakfast and lunch, whereas La Calle serves up lunch and dinner.
-At both, you’ll find Venezuelan staples such as stuffed arepas and empanadas, with La Calle also offering complete dinner entrees as well as wine and beer.
+Now, together with his wife, mother, and brother, the restaurant dream is a reality with La Calle Arepas Bar.
+You’ll find Venezuelan staples such as stuffed arepas and empanadas, with La Calle also offering complete dinner entrees as well as wine and beer.

 Filling the need for Venezuelan Food In Fairfield County